Section 1. Short Title

 Section 3 mandates reporting to a jurisdiction’s securities regulator (or like agency) and to a jurisdiction’s APS (or like agency) whenever a qualified individual “reasonably believes” that financial exploitation of an eligible adult may have occurred or been attempted, or currently is being attempted.

 “Reasonable belief” is intended to be both a subjective and objective standard – i.e., a qualified individual must have a subjective belief in the existence of the financial exploitation, and this belief must be objectively reasonable.
 Section 3 requires a notification when a qualified individual reasonably believes financial exploitation “may have” occurred or been attempted.
-The presence of this “reasonable belief” element in Section 3 should limit the number of unsubstantiated reports.
+The presence of the “reasonable belief” element in Section 3 should limit the number of unsubstantiated reports.

 Violations of Section 3 would be actionable by state regulatory authorities.
 Because the Model Act is drafted for potential adoption as a statute or as a regulation, jurisdictions should determine whether any appropriate conforming provisions are required to clarify the appropriate regulatory authority for enforcement of Section 3 and the potential consequences for violations.